ETC-NLG: End-to-end Topic-Conditioned Natural Language Generation

-\paragraph{Automated evaluation of end-to-end models} We conclude our analysis by automatically assessing the conditioning intensity achieved in text generation.
-For this purpose, we use the same contextual topic models that were originally used to label the datasets in the ETC-NLG pipeline and make them predict the most likely topic for each conditionally-generated sentence.
-Finally, we judge the quality of topic conditioning by looking at the resulting confusion matrices.
-Our results suggest that hyperparameter tuning significantly influences the ability of the system to reliably generate conditioned text.
-In particular, stronger conditioning is achieved by using lower \lstinline{step_size} and \lstinline{gm_scale} values.
-Appendix~\ref{app:cm_results} shows the results obtained from weaker conditioning in the left column and stronger conditioning in the right column, while maintaining fluency in both cases.
-A closer manual inspection suggests that most misclassifications occur on the overlapping topics, confirming the importance of proper topic modeling for better automatic evaluation.
+We conclude our analysis by proposing a method to automate the assessment of the conditioning intensity achieved in text generation.
+We use the same contextual topic models that were initially chosen for labeling the corpora in the ETC-NLG pipeline.
+In particular, we use them to predict the most likely topic (label) of each conditionally-generated sentence.
+Then, we judge the quality of topic conditioning by looking at the resulting confusion matrix between the desired and the predicted conditioning topics.
+We point out that this method can only evaluate the consistency between the generated sentences and the prior topic model, but it cannot estimate their conditioning quality in an absolute sense.